Nafplio: Mythical origins and Classical antiquity

 The area surrounding Nafplio has been inhabited since ancient times, but few signs of this, aside from the walls of the Acronauplia, remain visible.
 The town has been a stronghold on several occasions during Classical Antiquity.
 It seems to be mentioned on an Egyptian funerary inscription of Amenophis III as Nuplija.
 Nauplia (ἡ Ναυπλία) was the port of Argos, in ancient Argolis.
 It was situated upon a rocky peninsula, connected with the mainland by a narrow isthmus.
 It was a very ancient place, and is said to have derived its name from Nauplius, the son of Poseidon and Amymone, and the father of Palamedes, though it more probably owed its name, as Strabo has observed, to its harbour.
 Pausanias tells us that the Nauplians were Egyptians belonging to the colony which Danaus brought to Argos; and from the position of their city upon a promontory running out into the sea, which is quite different from the site of the earlier Grecian cities, it is not improbable that it was originally a settlement made by strangers from the East.

 Nauplia was at first independent of Argos, and a member of the maritime confederacy which held its meetings in the island of Calaureia.
 About the time of the Second Messenian War, it was conquered by the Argives; and the Lacedaemonians gave to its expelled citizens the town of Methone in Messenia, where they continued to reside even after the restoration of the Messenian state by the Theban general Epaminondas.
-Argos now took the place of Nauplia in the Calaureian confederacy; and from this time Nauplia appears in history only as the seaport of Argos.
+Argos then took the place of Nauplia in the Calaureian confederacy; and from this time Nauplia appears in history only as the seaport of Argos.
 As such it is mentioned by Strabo, but in the time of Pausanias (2nd century) the place was deserted.
 Pausanias noticed the ruins of the walls of a temple of Poseidon, certain forts, and a fountain named Canathus, by washing in which Hera was said to have renewed her virginity every year.

 Byzantine and Frankish rule

 The Acronauplia has walls dating from pre-classical times.
 Subsequently, Byzantines, Franks, Venetians, and Turks added to the fortifications.
-In the middle ages Nauplia was called τὸ Ναύπλιον, τὸ Ἀνάπλιον, or τὰ Ἀνάπλια.
-It became a place of considerable importance in the middle ages, and has continued so down to the present day.
+In the Middle Ages, Nauplia was called τὸ Ναύπλιον, τὸ Ἀνάπλιον, or τὰ Ἀνάπλια.
+It became a place of considerable importance, and has continued so down to the present day.
 In the time of the Crusades it first emerges from obscurity.
-Nafplio was taken in 1212 by French crusaders of the Principality of Achaea.
+Nafplio was taken in 1212 by French Crusaders of the Principality of Achaea.
 It became part of the lordship of Argos and Nauplia, which in 1388 was sold to the Republic of Venice, who regarded it as one of their most important places in the Levant.
 During the subsequent 150 years, the lower city was expanded and fortified, and new fortifications added to Acronauplia.